kairosity/mp2-tunnel-focus/README.md

 6. Daily/weekly/monthly view of time spent working on each task/project. - Automated graphs with D3.js
 7. Speech to text functionality for adding tasks to the list and making the application more accessible.
 8. Daily task time targets.
 So that the user can set a time goal on a task, and then work towards reaching it.
+9. Adding a CSS circular countdown animation to the task timer, that gets smaller by the percentage of time that remains.

 # Testing